White Peacock Butterfly

-- When painting is completely dry, spray it with two or three coats of acrylic fixative.
-Because it can be framed without glass the texture and colors display beautifully.
+- Because it can be framed without glass the texture and colors display beautifully.

 Ampersand Claybord has a smooth surface without texture.

-I prefer to use Ampersand's Claybord for this technique because the poured paint flows better on Aquabord.
+I prefer to use Ampersand's Claybord for this technique because the poured paint flows smoother than on Aquabord.

 Here are a couple more examples of this fantastic painting technique.